Shell (LON:SHEL) Given a GBX 3,000 Price Target at Credit Suisse Group

-Shell (LON:SHEL – Get Rating) received a GBX 3,000 ($35.86) price objective from investment analysts at Credit Suisse Group in a research report issued to clients and investors on Monday, Borsen Zeitung reports.
-Credit Suisse Group’s target price suggests a potential upside of 46.94% from the company’s current price.
+Shell (LON:SHEL – Get Rating) has been assigned a GBX 3,000 ($36.14) target price by analysts at Credit Suisse Group in a note issued to investors on Monday, Borsen Zeitung reports.
+Credit Suisse Group’s price objective indicates a potential upside of 38.57% from the stock’s current price.

-Several other analysts have also recently weighed in on SHEL.
-JPMorgan Chase & Co. lifted their price objective on Shell from GBX 2,850 ($34.07) to GBX 3,000 ($35.86) and gave the company an “overweight” rating in a research report on Friday, July 15th.
-Deutsche Bank Aktiengesellschaft boosted their price target on Shell from GBX 2,551 ($30.50) to GBX 2,779 ($33.22) and gave the stock a “buy” rating in a research report on Wednesday, July 6th.
-Barclays set a GBX 3,000 ($35.86) price target on Shell in a research report on Monday, July 11th.
-Royal Bank of Canada reaffirmed an “outperform” rating and issued a GBX 3,100 ($37.06) price objective on shares of Shell in a research report on Wednesday, July 13th.
-Finally, Jefferies Financial Group set a GBX 2,700 ($32.28) price objective on Shell in a research report on Thursday, July 7th.
-One equities research analyst has rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of GBX 2,806.18 ($33.55).
+Several other analysts have also recently commented on the stock.
+Morgan Stanley reiterated an “overweight” rating and set a GBX 2,860 ($34.46) target price (up previously from GBX 2,570 ($30.96)) on shares of Shell in a research report on Wednesday, May 11th.
+Citigroup dropped their target price on shares of Shell from GBX 2,045 ($24.64) to GBX 2,025 ($24.40) and set a “neutral” rating for the company in a research report on Friday, July 8th.
+Berenberg Bank set a GBX 2,800 ($33.73) target price on shares of Shell in a research report on Friday.
+JPMorgan Chase & Co. set a GBX 3,000 ($36.14) price objective on shares of Shell in a research report on Thursday.
+Finally, Jefferies Financial Group set a GBX 2,700 ($32.53) price objective on shares of Shell in a research report on Thursday, July 7th.
+One research analyst has rated the stock with a hold rating and seven have issued a buy rating to the stock.
+According to data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average price target of GBX 2,801.40 ($33.75).

 Shell plc operates as an energy and petrochemical company Europe, Asia, Oceania, Africa, the United States, and Rest of the Americas.
 The company operates through Integrated Gas, Upstream, Marketing, Chemicals and Products, and Renewables and Energy Solutions segments.
 It explores for and extracts crude oil, natural gas, and natural gas liquids; markets and transports oil and gas; produces gas-to-liquids fuels and other products; and operates upstream and midstream infrastructure necessary to deliver gas to market.